ABB M2M Gateway

 Patching may require device reboot — plan for process interruption

-HARDENINGEnable continuous monitoring and intrusion detection/prevention (IDS/IPS) to detect anomalous commands or traffic patterns
+HARDENINGImplement continuous network monitoring and intrusion detection/prevention tools to detect anomalous traffic and commands targeting the M2M Gateway

 Mitigations - no patch available